 Other economic flows measure the change in volume or value of assets or liabilities that do not result from transactions.

-Net gain/(loss) on non-financial assets
+They include net gains and losses on financial and non-financial assets and liabilities and other gains and losses from other economic flows.